This tutorial covers implementing Single Sign On (SSO) with Auth0.

-When the SSO flag is set for a Client, Auth0 maintains an SSO session for any user authenticating via that Client.
+When the SSO flag is set for an Application, Auth0 maintains an SSO session for any user authenticating via that Application.
 The SSO Cookie Timeout setting determines how long an SSO session is valid.
 By default, an SSO session expires in 10080 minutes (or 7 days).

 To configure the SSO Cookie Timeout setting, navigate to Dashboard > Tenant Settings > Advanced.

 SSO session cookies expire after 3 days of inactivity.
 For example, if no application (in the same browser) on a user's machine performs a login using the SSO session then the cookie expires after 3 days, even though a server side session might persist.
 Performing a new standard login would reset the SSO session.

 The session inactivity duration (3 days) and is not configurable on the Public Cloud.
 PSaaS Appliance users, however, can control this account-level setting.